apache/carbondata/docs/ddl-of-carbondata.md

    - ##### Compression for table

      Data compression is also supported by CarbonData.
      By default, Snappy is used to compress the data.
-CarbonData also supports ZSTD compressor.
+CarbonData also supports ZSTD and Gzip compressor.
      User can specify the compressor in the table property:

      ```